Las Vegas Wrongful Death Attorneys

 Each type of wrongful death case has a different set of expectations regarding the fault that needs to be proven, the parties that can be held responsible for the death, and the nature of the compensation.
 It’s important to determine which type, if any, your wrongful death suit may fall into.

 Traffic accidents make up a high percentage of the wrongful death cases we see in Las Vegas.
 These types of cases occur when a person dies due to the negligent behavior of another driver.
-The highest number come from car accident injuries but they also include motorcycle accidents, public transportation accidents, bicycle accidents, and pedestrian accidents.
+The highest number comes from car accident injuries but they also include motorcycle accidents, public transportation accidents, bicycle accidents, and pedestrian accidents.

 Negligent driving can include: